French Broom. Photo Credit: John M. Randall, The Nature Conservancy, Bugwood.org

 - Treatment must be repeated for many years because these species produce thousands of long-lived seeds and are able to re-sprout from small stems, stumps, or root crowns.

-Brooms and gorse have similar characteristics, but there are slight differences that distinguish each species.
+Individual brooms species have similar characteristics, but there are slight differences that distinguish each species.
 Visit the resources below to explore these differences.

 Noxious Weed Listing: